SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 When using "=" as operator you may use wildcards in the **Value** field.
 The supported wildcard is asterisk (\*) and it matches zero or more characters.
 For example, if you enter "cur\*" this matches "cur", "curiosity", "cursor" and anything that starts with "cur". "f\*n" matches "fn", "fission", "falcon", and anything that begins with an "f" and ends with an "n".

-In case the asterisk character should be matched literally it has to be escaped by adding a backslash (\\).
+In case the asterisk character should be matched literally it must be escaped by adding a backslash (\\).
 For example, to match exactly the string "Lorem\*ipsum" the value must be "Lorem\\*ipsum".

  ![OAuth configuration](/images/users-guide/Administration/admin-sso-8.png)